joaomh/german-credit-risk-classification/README.md

-We will use one hot enconding for the sex, housing and purpose variable.
+We will use one-hot encoding for the sex, housing, and purpose variables.

 ```python